 Alternatively, you may have received a survey map at the time of purchasing your home that depicts precise measurements and locations for all structures – including fences – on the parcel.

-Reviewing Legal Documents
+Analyzing Legal Documents

-One of the most important steps in determining fence ownership is to review any legal documents related to your property.
+One of the most important steps in determining fence ownership is to analyze any legal documents related to your property.
 This includes checking your title deed, which should have a clear description of your property boundaries and any easements that may affect them.

-Additionally, if you live in a homeowners association (HOA), you may need to review the covenants and bylaws governing fences and other property features.
+Additionally, if you live in a homeowners association (HOA), you may need to analyze the covenants and bylaws governing fences and other property features.
 These documents can provide valuable information about who is responsible for maintaining different parts of the fence, as well as any agreements between neighbors regarding shared use or maintenance costs.

 Examining Maintenance Responsibility